Day 1 – Istanbul Arrivals

 How did you find our services that you bought?
 Your valuable comments about our services are very important to us.
 Thank you.

 Flights Tickets, Transportation, guidance, all entrance fees for museum and sites.

 7 nights 5 Star hotel accommodation.

-Local tours with professional tour guide as indicated in the itinerary.
+Local GROUP tours with professional tour guide as indicated in the itinerary.

 What’s Not Included